1. Phase Transformations

 8."Phase Transformations in Multicomponent Melts" by Dieter M Herlach

-“Phase Transformations in Multicomponent Melts” Book Review: Concepts and properties of multicomponent materials are discussed in this book.
-It targets students, researchers of the subject alike.
-A variety of topics ranging from fundamental concepts to the applications are covered.
-Concepts of thermodynamics, microscopic processes, solidification, simulation and modeling are emphasised.
-Melt and solidification process concepts such as molecular dynamics, Monte Carlo, and finite elements calculations are elucidated.
+“Phase Transformations in Multicomponent Melts” Book Review: This book discusses the concepts and properties of multicomponent materials and is suitable for both students and researchers in the field.
+It covers a wide range of topics, from fundamental concepts to their applications.
+The book places emphasis on concepts of thermodynamics, microscopic processes, solidification, simulation, and modeling.
+It elucidates melt and solidification process concepts such as molecular dynamics, Monte Carlo, and finite elements calculations.

 9."Phase Transformations in Steels" by David Edmonds

-“Phase Transformations in Steels” Book Review: The book elucidates the concepts of phase transformation from steels standpoint.
-It targets researchers and students of the field alike.
-The contents of the book are covered in 4 parts.
+“Phase Transformations in Steels” Book Review: This book explains the concepts of phase transformation from a steel standpoint and is suitable for both researchers and students in the field.
+The book is divided into four parts.
 The first part focuses on the crystallography and kinetics of martensite transformations and shape memory in ferrous alloys.
-Further, the book deals with the recent research on a variety of materials such as HSLA, TRIP, TWIP and maraging steels.
-The last sections of the book emphasise on advanced analytical techniques and modeling concepts.
+The book then delves into recent research on a variety of materials, such as HSLA, TRIP, TWIP, and maraging steels.
+The last sections of the book emphasize advanced analytical techniques and modeling concepts.

 10."Phase Transformation of Kaolinite Clay" by Chakraborty